Best Indicators for Forex Day Trading: Moving Averages, RSI, MACD

 The Moving Average Convergence Divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of a currency’s price.
 It consists of a MACD line, a signal line, and a histogram.
 The MACD line is calculated by subtracting the 26-period EMA from the 12-period EMA, while the signal line is the 9-period EMA of the MACD line.
 The histogram represents the difference between the MACD line and the signal line.

-In addition to crossovers, traders use the MACD histogram to gain insight into the momentum changes.
+In addition to crossovers, traders use the MACD histogram to gain insight into momentum changes.
 A shrinking histogram indicates diminishing momentum in the prevailing trend, whereas an expanding histogram points to accelerating trend strength.
 Recognizing histogram behavior can enhance trading decisions when evaluated alongside market contexts.
+For example, during a pullback in a broader uptrend, a declining histogram that begins to rise again may signal renewed bullish momentum.

 Combining Indicators